FierroPablo/Google/Quiz/Professional Cloud Architect/Designing and Planning a Cloud Solution Architecture.md

 Stop the instance, and then use the command gcloud compute instances set-machine-type VM_NAME --machine-type e2-standard-8.
 Set the instance’s metadata to: preemptible: true.
 Start the instance again.

 Stop the instance, and then use the command gcloud compute instances set-machine-type VM_NAME --machine-type 2-custom-4-30720.
 Set the instance’s metadata to: preemptible: true.
 Start the instance again.
+(Incorrect.
+Although preemptible instances can save substantial money, they are not appropriate for instances that need to store persistent data locally.)

 10.
 You are creating a new project.
 You plan to set up a Dedicated interconnect between two of your data centers in the near future and want to ensure that your resources are only deployed to the same regions where your data centers are located.
 You need to make sure that you don’t have any overlapping IP addresses that could cause conflicts when you set up the interconnect.
 You want to use RFC 1918 class B address space.
 What should you do?